Ynn/selfstar/exercises/follow-me.md

 <u>Question 5 - Using DimmerLights:</u> Change your implementation to take dimmer lights into account.
-One way to achieve it, is to try to turn on as many BinaryLight as possible and then turn the DimmerLights to reach the targeted power by adjusting their powers.
+One way to achieve this is to try to turn on as many binary lights as possible and then turn the DimmerLights to reach the targeted power by adjusting their powers.

-<u>Question 6 (optional) - Using heterogeneous lights:</u> In the previous questions, we assumed that the lights all have the same nominal consumption.
+<u>Question 6 (optional) - Using heterogeneous lights:</u> In the previous questions, we assumed that all the lights had the same nominal consumption.
 Try to write a more generic algorithm to manage heterogeneous lights.

 First consider only the problem with BinaryLights.
 To do that, you might have to test all the combinations of BinaryLights.
 This can be achieved by solving the [Subset sum problem](https://en.wikipedia.org/wiki/Subset_sum_problem).